Friday, May 15, 2015

 So, whither blog?
 It's right here.
 While it might not be going anywhere in one sense, I promise that I intend to take it somewhere.

-Writing is, I believe, as much about discipline and effort as it creative inspiration and technique.
-One way of assuring that my decidedly undisciplined writing-self gets down to business would be to force myself to do periodic cultural round-ups.
-Not reviews, no. I really don't want to maintain a blog that's full of reviews.
+I've done a few reviews and cultural round-ups here, but that's not quite what I want to devote my time to writing.
 I appreciate that the Internet allows us all to be curators of our own content.
-But I come across a lot of reflective pieces that got conflated with attempts at literary/artistic criticism along the way, criticism which the author had little substantive foundation to build upon.
-As a result there are too many online pieces that employ critique instead of contemplation, thereby applying subjective preferences in a global, dismissive way.
+But I have come across many reflective pieces that ran away from their authors, become conflated with attempts at literary/artistic criticism -- criticism that the author had little substantive foundation to build upon.
+As a result, there are way too many online pieces that employ critique instead of contemplation, thereby applying subjective preferences in a global, dismissive way.
 The resulting glut of negative and petty "reviewing" splinters cultural communities rather than strengthens them.
 I don't want to join the legions of wanna-be Dorothy Parkers (Speaking of tone!
-I don't need to impress by skewering with rapier wit).
+I wish I could skewer with her rapier wit, but not at the expense of alienating readers).
 And I'm insightful enough to recognize that what I don't know ought not be applied as an objective standard of judgement.

 So, no, I'm not here to review.
 I am here to reflect.
 There's a distinction to be maintained, damn it, and I'm pedantic enough to maintain it.

 And, I think, I'm really more here to create content than to boost someone else's content.
 That doesn't mean I won't shout out when I've come across something fab, but I think that's going to happen solely on FB and Twitter.
 Not here.
 Here, I'm refocusing on history, art, and culture.
 And (with occasional exceptions) it'll mostly be Pittsburgh-centric, because that's what I know and best love.